geeksblabla/geeksblabla.com/README.md

 Geeksblabla is a webinar where we meet to share and learn about awesome topics from the best.

-We Invite knowledgable and interesting people who are not always known to the public so that they can share their experiences.
+We Invite knowledgeable and interesting people who are not always known to the public so that they can share their experiences.

-We talk about the hottest new topics and explain it to the community in a way that is simple and approachable.
+We discuss about the hottest new topics and explain it to the community in a way that is simple and approachable.

 The website is built using [Gatsbyjs](http://gatsbyjs.org)